Ryan Strome

-Ryan Edward Gaston Strome (born July 11, 1993) is a Canadian ice hockey centre for the Anaheim Ducks of the National Hockey League (NHL).
+Ryan Edward Gaston Strome (born July 11, 1993) is a Canadian ice hockey centre and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
 He was selected fifth overall in the 2011 NHL Entry Draft by the New York Islanders and began playing with the team during their 2013–14 season.
 Previously, Strome played in the major junior level as a member of the Barrie Colts of the Ontario Hockey League (OHL) before being traded to the Niagara IceDogs during his first season in the league.
-He is the brother of Washington Capitals forward Dylan Strome and Washington Capitals prospect Matthew Strome.
+He is the brother of Washington Capitals forward Dylan Strome and current prospect Matthew Strome.

 Playing career

 Amateur

-Strome began his professional playing career with the Toronto Marlboros of the Greater Toronto Hockey League (GTHL) during the 2008–09 season.
+Strome played his minor hockey with the Toronto Marlboros of the Greater Toronto Hockey League (GTHL) during the 2008–09 season.
 At the Ontario Hockey League's (OHL) 2009 Priority Selection, he was selected eighth overall by the Barrie Colts.
 During the 2009–10 season, he was traded to the Niagara IceDogs.
 The IceDogs qualified for the playoffs, but were eliminated in the first round, while the Colts would go on to the OHL Championship Finals.
 They were eliminated in four (4) games.
 During the following season, Strome compiled 106 points in just 65 games.
 He was named "OHL Player of the Month" in January 2011 and selected to the Second All-Star Team at years end.